FAQ Undergraduate

 Submit a :

-*Students who took the PBME STT starting in September 2020 and will be applying for placement in May 2021 only need to have completed CHEM 120 and 130 to be eligible for priority.
+*Students who took the PBME Timetable starting in September 2020 and will be applying for placement in May 2021 only need to have completed CHEM 120 and 130 to be eligible for priority.
 They will be expected to complete the lab portions (CHEM 115 and 135) when in person teaching has resumed and it is deemed safe to do so.

-Students who are taking the PBME STT starting in September 2021 but are unable to travel to Canada due to visa issues or travel bans will take CHEM 120 (lecture in term 1) + CHEM 115 (lab) in the place of CHEM 121.
+Students who are taking the PBME Timetable starting in September 2021 but are unable to travel to Canada due to visa issues or travel bans will take CHEM 120 (lecture in term 1) + CHEM 115 (lab) in the place of CHEM 121.
 Issues coming to Canada to take in person classes will be taken into account for priority placement in May 2022.

 How many PBME timetables are given out to first year students each year?